AlibabaCloudDocs/ros/intl.en-US/Resource Types/ResourceManager/ALIYUN::ResourceManager::Folder.md

 Fn::GetAtt

--   CreateTime: the time when the folder was created.
 -   FolderId: the ID of the folder.
 -   FolderName: the name of the folder.
 -   ParentFolderId: the ID of the parent folder.